 The CIP is an interactive, internet-based information tool.
 Access to the CIP is free of charge and without user registration.

-For accessing the application, as well as for further information, use the following link:
+For accessing the application, as well as for further information, use the following link: http://info-cip.rne.eu/

-http://info-cip.rne.eu/

-By means of a Graphical User Interface (GUI), CIP provides precise information on the routing, as well as information on terminals, and basic track properties of the participating corridors.
-All essential corridor-related information documents, such as this CID, capacity offer and temporary capacity restrictions (TCRs) are also accessible.
+By means of a Graphical User Interface (GUI), CIP provides precise information on the routing, infrastructure investment project as well as information on terminals and basic track properties of the concerned corridors.
+It is being investigated to possibly include Temporary Capacity Restrictions (TCRs).
+All essential corridor-related information documents, such as this CID, capacity offer and TCRs are also accessible via the CIP.

-11 Corridor language
+11. Corridor Language

-The common working language on Corridor North Sea - Baltic, as well as the original version of the CID, is English.
+The common working language on all described Corridors, as well as the original version of the CID, is English.